So Sony Pictures Australia invited me to the Melbourne movie premiere of Spectre, also known as James Bond 24.

-Thanks Sony Pictures Australia for giving us the privilege of catching the Melbourne movie premiere!
+Thanks Sony Pictures Australia for giving us the privilege of catching the Melbourne movie premiere at Village Cinemas Crown!

 I also love the (what looks like but apparently actually isn’t) continuous take in the beginning where the camera follows Daniel Craig through the crowd, up the elevator, into the room, etc. without a single cut.

-It made you feel like you were walking along the streets, following James Bond to see what sort of mischief he’s up to next.
+It made you feel like you were right there with him walking along the streets, following James Bond to see what sort of mischief he gets up to next.

 When I heard that Christoph Waltz was in this movie, I was terribly excited.

 Christoph Waltz is an amazing actor who won two Academy Awards for his roles in Inglorious Basterds and Django Unchained (both directed by Quentin Tarantino).
-He’s fast-talking and super hilar in general.
+He’s fast-talking and super hilarious in general.

 But… none was that was ever showcased in the entire two-and-a-half hour movie.
-Instead, Waltz got relegated to a typical one-dimensional villain.
+Instead, Waltz was relegated to a typical one-dimensional villain.

-I know James Bond movies generally showcase the good guys versus the bad guys, but there just wasn’t anything memorable about the movie.
+I know that James Bond movies are typical action flicks, which generally showcase the good guys versus the bad guys, but there wasn’t anything memorable about the movie.

-I thought the movie started off well and slowly became less exciting.
-I did enjoy the car chase scenes between the classic Aston Martin and the villain’s Jaguar and held in Rome.
+I thought the movie started off very well (the opening scene and opening credits were incredible) but slowly became less exciting.
+I did enjoy the car chase scenes between the classic Aston Martin and the villain’s Jaguar held in Rome.

 Overall it’s a good popcorn flick.
 But not any much better (or different) than its predecessors.
 It was certainly an entertaining movie and I enjoyed the 2 and a half hours spent in the cinema.
 But I would not watch it again.